-To the right of the temple, there was one more shrine worth to see.
-It was Jwala (Mai) Devi.
+To the right of the temple, there is one more shrine worth to see.
+It is Jwala Mai Devi.
 One can find all five tatvas, the five elements from which everything is made, according to the Hindu tradition: fire, water, sky, earth and air at the same place together in their own and distinct form.
-(Wikipedia, the free Encyclopedia).
 I experienced the reality, the reality that the Yogis seek.

-The visit of Muktinath made me realize that human life is very complex.
+The visit of Muktinath made me realise that human life is very complex.
 We have to undergo with many social obligations.
 Our relation is like a spider's web.
 We have interconnected relationships.
 I have experienced them in my grieving period.
 We have no options than to be practical.
 These relationships are more obvious during the very difficult times.
 Sharing griefs and being empathetic provide emotional strength to the bereaved individuals.
 Many anonymous relations came into light.
-My reflection reminded me a folk saying that read,"Sukhama bolayepachi janu, dukhama sunepachi janu."
+My reflection reminded me a folk saying that reads , "Sukhama bolayepachi janu, dukhama sunepachi janu."
 It means in the happy time, pay a visit, after inviting, in the sad time, and pay a visit after hearing.
 The experience made me flexible in my daily routine.
-Since Rose's demise, I have visited more than one hundred grieving relatives, colleagues, neighbors and friends in and outside the valley.
+Since Rose's demise, I have visited more than one hundred grieving relatives, colleagues, neighbours and friends in and outside the valley.
 I experienced that death is inevitable i.e. an unavoidable event.
 When the time completes, life ends.
-There is no 'sudden death.
-Jagadish Ghimire has rightly, opined," Life is the plan of time, not mine"(Ghimire, 2008, p.7).
-Put the dying and the death into the context of the whole life lived (http://www.goodfuneralguide.co.uk/feed/).

-The saying of the Geeta that says, we have come in the world, thrilled me.
-We must part from here anytime.
-Until we survive let, us be karmayogi, (Geeta, Chap.3: 8; 6: 46).
+There is no sudden death.
+Life is the plan of time, not mine or yours.
+Put the dying and the death into the context of the whole life lived.
+It thrilled me.
+The Geeta says that we have come in the world, we must part from here anytime.
+Until we survive let, us be karmayogi.
 Here Krishna desired that Arjun should perform his prescribed duty, for doing so is better than not working.
 For him one cannot maintain one's physical body without work.
 Arjun was a householder and a military general.
 Therefore, it was better for him to remain as such and perform his religious duty as prescribed for the Kshatriya.
 The major duty of a Kshatriya is to fight the battle.
 After all one has to maintain one's body and soul together by some work.
-Work should not be given up capriciously, without purification of materialistic propensities (Prabhupada, 2004, p.170-171).
+Work should not be given up capriciously, without purification of materialistic propensities.